 Acute perioperative/surgical pain service is a rotation with focus on acute postoperative pain management.
 The fellow will master technical skills acquired previously in residency, tailored to pediatric patients.
 The fellow will learn about specific issues related to oral and intravenous analgesic administration in pediatric patients.
 The fellow will be educated in topics related to pain assessment, selection of the appropriate analgesic modality, side effect and complication management, regimen optimization, use of adjuncts and non-pharmacologic means of pain control in various age groups and developmental levels.
 The fellow will be expected to participate and later on lead the rounds, communicate with and educate patients, families and providers of the referring services and support staff (nurses, nurse practitioners) whenever possible.

 The goal of the rotation in the continuity clinic is to gain knowledge of the principles and management of the chronic pediatric pain conditions in an outpatient multidisciplinary setting.
-The fellow will spend approximately two months (once a week, for total of 44 days per year) at the CCHMC Medical Office Building.
+The fellow will spend approximately two months (once a week, for total of 44 days per year) at the Cincinnati Children's Medical Office Building.
 The fellow will work under direct faculty supervision, with increasing level of autonomy as the training progresses.
 The fellow will become skilled in assessment, physical examination, medication management and interventional procedures if indicated as pertinent to the pediatric patients with chronic painful conditions.
 The fellow will be involved in care coordination, communication with team members and an educational program to meet the rotation objectives.

 The main goal of the inpatient medical pain service rotation is to prepare the fellow for the future role of a consultant in the area of chronic pediatric pain medicine.
 Several facets of this role will be addressed during this rotation and further cultivated throughout the training.
 1. In a position of a multidisciplinary team leader, the fellow will be educated about the role of the various team members and their contribution to the treatment.
 2. As a member of a multidisciplinary team, the fellow will be taught the proper communication with team members and team leaders, patients and their families.
 3. For chronic pediatric patients admitted for inpatient rehabilitation, while the physical medicine and rehabilitation team will be the admitting service, the medical pain team and its fellow will serve as a co-admitting service, working very closely with the PM&R team designing treatment goals.
 The fellow will learn to select appropriate patients, implement interventional techniques, optimize analgesia and manage complications and side effects to facilitate rehabilitation.
 4. The fellow will learn to serve as a consultant during multidisciplinary clinics – such as epidermolysis bullosa (EB).